Employee Onboarding – 22 Simple Ways To Get It Right!

 Invite new hires to provide input; their fresh viewpoint might help your company improve the onboarding process and other areas.
 Although they are new to the firm, new hires may have prior experience in the sector or function, bringing background information to assist your organization.

-They may provide helpful information about procedures that may be improved in many aspects of their profession as well as opportunities for development, such as underutilized talents and skills they’d want to gain.
+They may provide helpful information about procedures that may be improved in many aspects of their profession and opportunities for development, such as underutilized talents and skills they want to gain.

 10. Buddy system

 In their onboarding process, Percolate, a software startup that established a thriving content advertising platform for business clients, includes a “buddy system.”
-This program entails assigning each new hire to a so-called Percolater.
-A Percolater is a seasoned coworker who has agreed to be the new employee’s buddy.
+This program entails assigning each new hire to a so-called Percolator.
+A Percolator is a seasoned coworker who has agreed to be the new employee’s buddy.

 A Percolater’s tasks include: